Validation of applications for veterinary medicines

 If the application is complete it will go into the assessment phase.

-Where only minor information is missing, and can be easily resolved, the application will be deferred, eg. the problem can be resolved with the re-submission of data within a short time period.
+Where only minor information is missing, and can be easily resolved, the application will be deferred, for example, the problem can be resolved with the re-submission of data within a short time period.

 You will be contacted and asked to submit the missing information within a set timeframe.
 Once received, the application will restart in the validation period.